Video Tapes and Cine Films

 - Can I have my videos on a memory stick/flash drive?
 Yes.
 Although if you have a lot of footage we would ask you to supply a hard drive.

 - Do I have to have a DVD?
-This is still the cheapest and easiest option for large quantites of video (rather than short clips).
+No, you don't, however, it is still a good option for large quantites of video (rather than short clips).
 We have been working in video for a long time and believe, from an archiving point of view, that it is a good idea to have something physical.
+You can always have MP4 files as well from your DVDs.

 - I'm now confused!
 Not surprised!
 That's why we're here to advise what is appropriate for you.